DIARY-IMF, World Bank 2014 fall meetings in Washington

 1615/2015 - Turkish Deputy Prime Minister Ali Babacan participates in a conversation at the IIF meeting.

-1700/2100 - U.S. Federal Reserve Vice Chairman Stanley Fischer speaks on the global economy.
+1700/2100 - Fed Vice Chairman Stanley Fischer speaks on the global economy.

-1700/2100 - Ukrainian central bank Governor Valeria Gontareva and Russian central bank First Deputy Governor Ksenia participate in a discussion at the IIF meeting.
+1700/2100 - Indian Finance Minister Arun Jaitley speaks at the IIF meeting.

 1800/2200 - Development Committee news conference.